kadirahq/flow-router/README.md

 Carefully Designed Client Side Router for Meteor.

 Flow Router is a minilamitic router which only does routing and handling subscriptions.
-You can't have anykind of reactive code inside the router.
+You can't have anykind of reactive code inside routes.
 But it exposes few reactive apis to dynamically change your app based on the state of the router.

 ## TOC